ZonghaoLi777/githubTrending/README.md

 ## C#

+* 【2024-01-20】[HaveIBeenPwned / PwnedPasswordsDownloader](https://github.com/HaveIBeenPwned/PwnedPasswordsDownloader) - A tool to download all Pwned Passwords hash ranges and save them offline so they can be used without a dependency on the k-anonymity API
+* 【2024-01-20】[Sophia-Community / SophiApp](https://github.com/Sophia-Community/SophiApp) - ⚡ The most powerful open source tweaker on GitHub for fine-tuning Windows 10 & Windows 11
 * 【2024-01-18】[bflattened / bflat](https://github.com/bflattened/bflat) - C# as you know it but with Go-inspired tooling (small, selfcontained, and native executables)
 * 【2024-01-17】[ariacom / Seal-Report](https://github.com/ariacom/Seal-Report) - Open Database Reporting Tool (.Net)
 * 【2024-01-17】[DeEpinGh0st / WindowsBaselineAssistant](https://github.com/DeEpinGh0st/WindowsBaselineAssistant) - Windows安全基线核查加固助手